Shavindu-Gayashan/OpenAI-Image-Generator/README.md

 ## Setup

 1. Install the required libraries by running `pip install tkinter requests Pillow openai`
-2. Obtain an API key from the OpenAI website and replace `"Your API KEY"` in the code with your API key.
+2. Obtain an API key from the [OpenAI website](https://platform.openai.com/account/api-keys) and replace `"Your API KEY"` in the code with your API key.[OpenAI website](https://platform.openai.com/account/api-keys)

 ## Usage